gearglow/ReptiliaWithATwist/The List.md

 "Why Miss Weasley, are you coming on to me?"
 Hermione teased.

 Ginny blushed.
 "Um.
-No?"
+Are you?
+No, I mean..."
 She shook her head.
 "Answer the question."

 Hermione thought for a while.
 "Well...
 I don't know.
 I've certainly never found any *wizards* all that attractive."